balapitchuka/notes/Devops/docker.md

 ## Swarm Cluster
 A Docker Swarm is a group of either physical or virtual machines that are running the Docker application and that have been configured to join together in a cluster.

+What is Docker Swarm used for?
+Docker swarm is a `container orchestration tool`, meaning that it allows the user to manage multiple containers deployed across multiple host machines.